fluidity-money/9lives.so/SECURITY.md

 The following files may be of interest to any would-be security researcher depending on the scope of your audit.

+The DPM is implemented according to a reference at `tests/reference.py`.
+The AMM is implemented according to a reference at `tests/amm_pred.py`.
+Any differences that do not relate to scaling beneficial to the contract should be considered a bug.

 **We recommend to auditors to explore the Trading and Factory contracts**.
 The infrastructure markets are not widely as used and have seen historically good coverage of testing, bar any theoretical concerns.
 The other contracts are much simpler comparatively and are more